mike-ward/mike-ward.github.io/_posts/2008-03-22-simplezip---generate-zip-files-with-one-line-of-code.md

 Its use should be self-explanatory.

-The archiveStream is of particular interest in that it does not have to be a seekable stream.
+The `ArchiveStream` is of particular interest in that it does not have to be a seekable stream.
 To see why this is interesting (and important) it's worth taking a moment to understand a little of the Zip archive structure.

 The Zip archive has a simple structure that supports file compression.
 The basic structure is: